TareqAlqutami/learn_robotics/README.md

 ## **Dynamics**
 ### 1. Rigid body dynamics
-- Intro rigid body dynamics and equation of motions
+- Intro to rigid body dynamics and equation of motions
 - Simulate dynamics of a two-link planar arm using Robotics Toolbox
-### 2. Two-link Planar dynamics
+### 2. Two-link Planar (RR) dynamics
 - Formulate the dynamics using Lagrange formulation
 - Simulate the dynamics in Simulink
 - Compare derived dynamics to SimScape multibody model